abacus-gene/paml-tutorial/intro-mcmc/README.md

 Pos <- Pri * L
 ```

-Once we have calculated the prior, the likelihood of the data, and the unscaled posterior densities, we can plot them using the code snippet below:
+Once we have calculated the prior, the likelihood of the data, and the unscaled posterior, we can plot the corresponding densities by using the code snippet below:

 ```r
 # Plot prior, likelihood, and unscaled posterior densities